Sian at home with her dogs Sami and Frodo.

 Sian at a winery in Orange, NSW.

-Isabella didn’t really want help from her parents.
-Like Sian, she found her feelings embarrassing and hard to talk about.
+Isabella didn’t really want help from her parents, she found her feelings embarrassing and hard to talk about.
 Thankfully, she never felt completely helpless on her own.

 ‘I began seeing the school psychologist and a team of other mental health professionals to start to get my mental health back on track.
 After a few years, I gradually started to make and maintain friendships and I could feel the burden of isolation and angst lift off my shoulders.
 I began to live my life again.’